raygun101/MarkupKit/README.md

 Like `IBOutlet`, MarkupKit supports the `IBAction` annotation used by Interface Builder, but does not require it.

 ## Processing Instructions
 In addition to the document-wide `strings` and `properties` processing instructions mentioned earlier, MarkupKit also supports view-specific PIs.
-These allow developers to provide additional information to the view that can't be easily represented as an attribute value or subview.
+These allow developers to provide additional information to the view that can't be easily represented as an attribute value, subview, or untyped element.

 MarkupKit adds a `processMarkupInstruction:data:` method to the `UIView` class to facilitate PI handling at the view level.
-For example, `LMTableView` overrides this method to support section headers and footers, and an extension to `UISegmentedControl` overrides it to support segment title and image declarations.
-Both are discussed in more detail later.
+For example, `LMTableView` overrides this method to support section header and footer view declarations and section breaks.
+These processing instructions and others are discussed in more detail later.

 # MarkupKit Classes
 The remaining sections of this document discuss the classes included with the MarkupKit framework: